-- Extend the shoulder belt so that it comes fully over the shoulder, but does not come into contact with the neck or slide off the shoulder. - Position the lap belt as low as possible over the hips. - 3 Adjust the position of the seatback.
+- that it comes fully over the shoulder, but does not come into contact with the neck or slide off the shoulder. - 2 Position the lap belt as low as possible over the hips. - 3 Adjust the position of the seatback.
 Sit up straight and well back in the seat. - 4 Do not twist the seat belt.